THE ULTIMATE PLUS SIZE

 ADDITIONAL GALÁPAGOS PACKING TIPS

-You’ll have the chance to feast on delicious seafood and to do some exploring so you might want to bring along a nice outfit (or two) and some street clothes so you have options for when you’re not adventuring.
+You’ll have the chance to feast on delicious seafood and to do some exploring at night so you might want to bring along a nice outfit (or two) and some street clothes so you have options for when you’re not adventuring.